 - 1. Describe the areas required for patient education in medical imaging. - 2.
-Contribute to treatment plan based on patient assessment. - 3.
+Contribute to imaging plan based on patient assessment. - 3.
 Describe the procedure for and importance of obtaining a complete patient clinical history. - 4.
 Perform proper charting and documentation using manual or electronic formats. - 5.
-Analyze a situation requiring drug dispensing to determine the proper drug amount and route of administration. - 6.
-List the parameters used in the current American Heart Association (AHA) Advanced Cardiac Life Support Guidelines. - 7.
+List the parameters used in the current American Heart Association (AHA) Advanced Cardiac Life Support Guidelines. - 6.
 Recognize normal and abnormal cardiac rhythms.